How to Check If a Port Is Open on a Remote Linux PC [ 5 Best Methods]

 scanning port using python script

-In this article, I have discussed various methods to check if a port is open on a remote Linux PC, including using Telnet, employing Nmap for port scanning, utilizing the /dev/tcp device file, using command-line tools like Netcat, and employing Python scripts.
-I have also discussed the common errors that can occur and the benefits of checking port status.
+In this article, I’ve covered various step-by-step methods to check if a port is open on a remote Linux system, including using tools like Telnet, Nmap, Netcat, and Python scripts.

 Frequently Asked Questions